-Facilitation payments are small bribes made to speed up routine transactions that the payer is already entitled, sometimes known as "speed money" or "grease payments".
+Facilitation payments are small bribes made to speed up routine transactions that the payer is already entitled to, and are sometimes known as "speed money" or "grease payments".
 For example, facilitation payments can be payments to individual customs officers in order to speed up the clearance of imported goods or payments to officials to secure a travel visa quickly.